MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-to-teams-from-personal-app-or-tab.md

 ## Share to meeting from personal app

-Teams enables you to share personal apps to meeting stage using the Present now button.
-This button is available in all personal tab apps providing quicker sharing options to the meeting stage.
+Teams enables you to share personal apps to meeting stage using the **Present now** button.
+This button is available by default in all personal tab apps and doesn't require any developer implementation.
+It provides quicker sharing options to the meeting stage.

 * If there's an ongoing meeting, the personal app is shared on the meeting stage of the Teams desktop client.
 * If there's no ongoing meeting, a Meet Now instance is launched in a new window.